JoshuaScherer1996/unity_pathway_playercontrol_car/README.md

 * Running a game
 * Using the different tools for movement, rotation, scale, rect, transforms and hand
 * Shortcut command + shit + f to move an object to the current position
+* Changing the layout of the unity editor
+* Creating new folders
+* Creating C# scripts
+* Naming convention CamelCase
+* Adding components to game objects
+* Commenting code
+* Using IDE's (I used Rider instead of Visual Studio since I am already used to JetBrains IDE'S)
+* Explanation of the Start and Update methods
+*